Fast Cars with Cheap Insurance: Top 10 List

 Safety Features: Some sportscars have better safety features than others.
 Some sports cars have better crash ratings or rollover ratings, for example.
 This can affect car insurance premiums significantly – especially if all other factors are equal.
 Higher-end safety features like blind-spot monitoring and lane assist can also lower premiums.

 Convertible vs. Coupe vs. Sedan: In many cases, the convertible version of the sportscar is cheaper to insure than a coupe or sedan.
 However, it varies between models.
-In some cases, a sedan is cheaper to insure because doors are more expensive to repair after an accident and the sedan has four doors.
+Sometimes, a sedan is cheaper to insure because doors are more expensive to repair after an accident, and the sedan has four doors.
 With other vehicles, the coupe is the most expensive to insure because coupe drivers are statistically more likely to engage in risky behavior.
 Compare insurance premiums between models to ensure you’re paying the cheapest rates.

 Final Word – Cheapest Fast Cars to Insure